 Our First through Third Grade students build on the academic and social-emotional skills they have learned in younger grades.
 In addition to expanding their core academic learning, students continue to practice problem solving, conflict resolution, collaboration, empathy, and leadership skills.
 Students in early elementary take on greater levels of responsibility- both for themselves and for their classroom and school communities, while continuing to enjoy a child-centered and developmentally driven program.
 Play, exploration, and creativity remain vital components of every school day.
 The typical 10 or 11:1 student-teacher ratio including two lead teachers per classroom enables a variety of individual, small group, large group and peer learning experiences.

 With hands-on exploration and individual and group inquiry projects, each student has the opportunity to develop an “expertise” on a number of topics.
 Students research and learn individually, as well as with peer and teacher support, and have many opportunities to share what they learn through multiple forms of self expression, including writing, visual arts, and public speaking.
 Technology is mindfully incorporated into the classroom learning environment, giving opportunity for skill development and understanding of how and when technology can support learning.

 One of the most unique features of our Early Years program is the diversity in experiences students encounter through Connections classes.
-Connections provide learning experiences that enable Kindergarten/First and Second/Third students to link academic and extra-curricular disciplines in meaningful ways.
+Connections provide learning experiences that enable students to link academic and extra-curricular disciplines in meaningful ways.
 At High Meadows, these classes aren’t “extra,” they are critical to the full educational experience of our students and are closely tied to the classroom curriculum and units of inquiry.